Exploited7/outlook-account-creator/README.md

-# ❗ Paid Version only - Fully Requests ❗
+# ⭐ Support me with a start so i update every time it get patched

-# Features :  Go down for preview .
+# Features :
 - Multi Threads and the number of threads is fully controlable from config .
 - CapSolver Supported , ( My own solver coming soon ) tottaly free !
 - Enable IMAP / optional